cityuis/qable/lib/qable/generators/app/templates/README.md

 With the dependencies installed you can proceed to run tests.

+## Configuration

+The project is configured through the `config.yml` file in the root directory. see this file for all the values that can be configured and examples about how to set them.

 ## Browsers Support

 QAble supports Chrome and Firefox by default in OSX and Linux